minahilakhtar/minahilakhtar/README.md

 I'm Minahil Akhtar, a Full-stack developer who loves crafting digital solutions.
 My strong foundation in front-end and back-end technologies allows me to solve problems creatively and with a user-centric approach.

-I specialize in the MERN stack.
+I specialize in the MERN stack and have significant experience working with WordPress as well.
 My strong problem-solving skills have been instrumental in developing custom business solutions.
 I possess significant experience working with JavaScript-based technologies, including an adept understanding of libraries and frameworks such as React, Express.js, and NodeJS.
 I have experience working with popular content management systems like WordPress.
 My technical proficiency is underpinned by my commitment to applying the most effective technology stack to address complex business challenges.

 I can design, develop, and test responsive websites that are optimized for all devices and browsers.
 I am also experienced in SEO optimization, website security, and performance optimization.